-A commonly-used criteria for operation of the Compton is a counting rate of $100~\text{Hz}/\mu\text{A}$ in the Compton photon and electron detector, with the Compton laser off.
-The halo restriction is such that the Compton detector is the only instrument available at CE-BAF which is suitable for monitoring this parameter at this level.
-This specification matches the requirement for use of the Compton system for most of the operational lifetime of the system.
-It is expected that PREX experimenters will be closely collaborating with accelerator personnel to optimize the Compton photon background counting rates.
+The nominal criteria for operation of the Compton is a counting rate of 100 Hz / μ A in the Compton photon and electron detector with the Compton laser off.
+This specification matches the requirement for use of the Compton system for most of the operational lifetime of the system and has already been achieved in the photon detector at 11 GeV.
+It is expected that MOLLER experimenters will be closely collaborating with accelerator personnel to optimize the Compton photon background counting rates.

-- 18. Laser optics slow reversal: A waveplate in the injector is used to change the helicity of the beam relative to the voltage on the Pockels cell and the helicity reporting signal.
+- 18. Laser optics slow reversal A waveplate in the injector is used to change the helicity of the beam relative to the voltage on the Pockels cell and the helicity reporting signal.
 This is an important slow reversal, and must be done frequently.
 MOLLER aims at changing at performing this reversal every 2-4 hours.
 This change would take less than 1 minute if performed using an automated script, however, it must be coordinated with other experimental halls who must correct their record of the beam helicity.
 A process should be designed to make this process efficient, with a goal of a 2 minute change to occur approximately every 2-4 hours. - 19.
-Beam Energy Slow Reversal: At 11 GeV, the total number of g2 spin rotations will be large, on the order of 120π.
+Beam Energy Slow Reversal At 11 GeV, the total number of g2 spin rotations will be large, on the order of 120π .
 It will be possible to flip the spin orientation, while maintaining very similar beam optics properties, by changing the energy of the accelerator by about 100 MeV.
-(For a symmetric linac configuration change, the beam energy change needed is ~93 MeV.)
-This interval is small enough to not require invasive reconfiguration of the experiment: backgrounds, spectrometer optics, etc. will remain very similar.
-This type of reversal is expected to be very effective in that all sources of HCBAs will be reversed under this operation.
-However, since this method is disruptive to other halls, MOLLER expects to only employ a g-2 reversal a few times over the duration of the entire run.
-Over the duration of all the production running, a total of 10 energy flips are planned, with at least one such flip during run I, 3 flips in run II and 6 flips in run III, or effectively a configuration change every 10 weeks during production running.
+(For a symmetric linac configuration change, the beam energy change needed is ~ 93 MeV.) - Over the duration of all the production running, a total of 10 energy flips are planned, with at least one such flip during run I, 3 flips in run II and 6 flips in run III, or effectively a configuration change every 10 weeks during production running.
 The exact frequency and the nature of the configuration change would be chosen after detailed consultation with the Accelerator and Physics Divisions. - 20.
-Full transverse polarization calibration: MOLLER is planning to calibrate the detector using several periods, each lasting 2 to 3 shifts, of 100% transverse polarization in Hall A. This will provide a sensitive test of systematics.
-These measurements would be best performed at the time of each beam energy change for g 2 slow reversal.
+Full transverse polarization calibration MOLLER is planning to calibrate the detector using several periods, each lasting 2 to 3 shifts, of 100%

-- 21. Duty factor during steady running: During steady running periods when all hardware is working, there are expected interruptions in beam delivery from periodic RF trips and planned configuration changes.
-The experiment assumes that the total duty factor is ¿ 88% when accounting for RF trips and recovery time, laser optics slow reversals, and injector spin manipulation slow reversals - 22.
+- transverse polarization in Hall A. This will provide a sensitive test of systematics.
+These measurements would be best performed at the time of each beam energy change for g-2 slow reversal. - 21.
+Duty factor during steady running During steady running periods when all hardware is working, there are expected interruptions in beam delivery from periodic RF trips and planned configuration changes.
+The experiment assumes that the total duty factor is > 88% when accounting for RF trips and recovery time, laser optics slow reversals, and injector spin manipulation slow reversals. - 22.
 Efficiency on configuration change There are many configuration changes that will be required during the course of running.
 These include beam line optics changes for measurements with the Møller polarimeter (weekly), injector spin manipulation slow reversal (weekly), energy-change slow reversal (every 10 weeks), transverse polarization studies (every 10 weeks), and low current calibration studies (every 10 weeks).
 An efficient transition between these configurations is anticipated. - 23.
 Low Current (tracking mode) beamline operation While MOLLER takes most data at high currents, low currents (about 100 nA) will be required during calibration runs for tracking detectors to measure the spectrometer properties.
 The beam will need to be steady, with trajectory controlled at the 100 μ m level, during these tracking calibration periods.